kanors-emr/Veda2.0-Installation/README.rst

 Documentation
 #############
-For a more detailed insight into the application, you can visit `Veda documentation <http://veda-documentation.rtfd.io/>`_.
+For a more detailed insight into the application, you can see `Veda documentation <http://veda-documentation.rtfd.io/>`_.